(Last Updated 18/5/2021)

 Occupants in the car, including the driver, should wear a face covering provided it does not compromise driver safety in any way.

 Clean door handles and other areas that people may touch between journeys using gloves and standard cleaning products.

-Avoid physical contact and have good ventilation (keep the car windows open).
+Perform hand hygiene.
+Avoid physical contact, face away from each other and have good ventilation (keep the car windows open).